 Even with both refinements, the method is still incomplete.
 Consider the Petri net in Fig. 7b, which appears in a Petri net model of the drinking philosopher's problem [20].
-The net is terminating, but $X = \{t_1, t_1, t_2, t_3\}$ is a surinvariant (observe that X is a genuine multiset with two copies of t_1).
+The net is terminating, but $X = \{t_1, t_1, t_2, t_3\}$ is a surinvariant (observe that X is a genuine multiset with two copies of $t_1$ ).
 The subnet corresponding to X is the complete net, and every trap is initially marked, so no refinement can be found.

 If the property does not hold, our method fails and returns a surinvariant that cannot be excluded by our refinements.
-For example, for Lamport's algorithm, the fairness property for the second process is not satisfied.
-The negation of the property is
+For example, for Lamport's algorithm, the fairness property for the second process is not satisfied, where the negation $\neg \varphi$ is: